-This post gives an introduction to the Magician archetype.
+This article gives an introduction to the Magician archetype.
 The Magician is an aspect of ourselves that we all have inside us.
 However, as shadows form in our early life, many of us lose touch with the transformational qualities of this side of ourselves.
 Continue Reading

 This is the transcript of an interview by Carolyn Clitheroe, a psychotherapy student who has developed an interest in shadow work and the archetypes.
 In relation to her studies she interviewed Marianne about the Lover archetype.
 This is the fourth in a series of interviews, the first was the Sovereign archetype interview, the second was the Warrior archetype interview and the third was the Magician archetype interview.
 Before the Sovereign interview transcript there is a simple overview of all four archetypes.
 If you’re not familiar with the four archetypes you may wish to take a look at this summary to help put this Lover interview in to context.